Mass-morphology relation of TNG50 galaxies: Methods

 \subsection{Galaxy kinematic morphology}

 The morphology of a simulated galaxy can be quantified using the kinematics of its stellar component.
-We use the fraction of kinetic energy invested in ordered rotation, $\kappa_{\mathrm{rot}}$ \citep{Sales2012}, as an estimate of rotational support, defined as follows:
+We used the fraction of kinetic energy invested in ordered rotation, $\kappa_{\mathrm{rot}}$ \citep{Sales2012}, as an estimate of rotational support, which is defined as follows:

-where $K = \sum m |{v}|^2/2$ is the sum of the kinetic energy of all stellar particles of the galaxy; $j_z$ is a star particle's specific angular momentum component perpendicular to the disc plane\footnote{We define the disc plane of a galaxy using the angular momentum of their young stars, with ages less than 1 Gyr.} and $R$ its cylindrical galactocentric distance.
+where $K = \sum m |{v}|^2/2$ is the sum of the kinetic energy of all stellar particles of the galaxy; $j_z$ is a star particle's specific angular-momentum component perpendicular to the disc plane\footnote{We define the disc plane of a galaxy using the angular momentum of their young stars, with ages under 1 Gyr.} and $R$ its cylindrical galactocentric distance.

-As shown in \cite{Sales2012}, this estimator strongly correlates with the fraction of stars with high orbital circularity parameter $\epsilon_j = j_z/j_{\mathrm{circ}}(E)$ \citep{Abadi2003}; higher values of $\kappa_{\mathrm{rot}}$ are associated with a more prominent disc-like component.
+As shown in \cite{Sales2012}, this estimator strongly correlates with the fraction of stars with a high orbital circularity parameter $\epsilon_j = j_z/j_{\mathrm{circ}}(E)$ \citep{Abadi2003}; higher values of $\kappa_{\mathrm{rot}}$ are associated with a more prominent disc-like component.
 An arbitrary threshold value of $\kappa_{\mathrm{rot}} = 0.5$ is often used to distinguish rotation-dominated galaxies from dispersion-dominated ones \citep[see e.g.][]{R-G2017, Du2021, Du2022}.